timescale/promscale/README.md

 and as a durable and scalable Jaeger storage backend.

-Unlike other observability backends, it has a simple and easy-to-manage architecture with just two components: the Promscale Connector and the Promscale Database (PostgreSQL + TimescaleDB + Promscale extension).
+Unlike other observability backends, it has a simple and easy-to-manage architecture with just two components: the Promscale Connector and the Promscale Database (PostgreSQL with the TimescaleDB and Promscale extensions).

 [Learn more](https://docs.timescale.com/promscale/latest/about-promscale/#promscale-schema-for-metric-data)
 about Promscale's architecture and how it works.